What does fact checked mean?

 Green Tea Purine Content

-Purines are compounds that are both synthesized by the body and consumed in foods like mushrooms, green leafy vegetables like spinach or asparagus, shellfish like mussels, organ meats, and fish such as mackerel or anchovies.
 When the body metabolizes purine compounds, uric acid is produced.
 Health professionals advise people with gout to strictly avoid foods that have a high purine content of between 150 to 825 milligrams of purines for every 100 grams of the food and to limit their use of foods containing 50 to 150 milligrams of purines per 100 grams.
 Green tea is considered a low-purine food since it contains less than 50 milligrams of purines per 100 grams.
 People with gout can consume large amounts of low-purine foods without triggering a gout attack.

 Green Tea Antioxidant Content